Magnetic Resonance Imaging (MRI)

 How do I prepare for the test?

-On the day of the test you should wear comfortable clothes, and we may ask you to change into a gown when you arrive at the exam site.
+- On the day of the test wear comfortable clothes.
 Do not wear eye makeup and leave metallic accessories like jewelry and watches at home.

 What will happen during the test?

-The MRI scan can take from 15 minutes to one hour, most commonly 20-30 minutes.
+The MRI scan can take from 15 minutes to one hour.
+Most exams take between 20 to 30 minutes.

 Are there any risks?